XAbirHasan/WordCloud/README.md

             hindi_article.append(the_text)
 ```

-For find word cloud provide your font path and text on wordcloud() method
+To find word cloud provide your font path and text on wordcloud() method

 ```
 # bangla font path